 If your child was injured by any type of household chemical, drug or environmental toxin, obtain experienced legal counsel.
 Our personal injury attorneys have more than 60 years of combined experience proving fault against manufacturers, retailers and other at-fault parties.
 We are fully prepared to conduct a thorough investigation to determine if someone's negligent actions led to your child's chemical poisoning injuries.

-Handling Food Poisoning Claims In West Virginia
+Dedicated Handling Of Food Poisoning Claims

 From peanut butter and lettuce to ground beef and ice cream, tainted foods can cause severe illness and wrongful death.
 According to the Centers for Disease Control and Prevention, eating food tainted with salmonella, E. coli or other pathogens causes an estimated 5,000 deaths each year in this country alone.